Late Medieval and Renaissance Textiles

 After goldsmiths' work, tapestries and embroideries were among the costliest works of art in the Middle Ages, due to the precious materials and the countless hours taken to produce them.
 Whether hung on the wall or worn, textiles provided a potent display of their owners’ wealth and status.
 Their vivid decoration also provided the perfect backdrop for courtly pageants, royal ceremonies, and liturgical festivals.
 Together, the textiles included in this exhibition encapsulate the incredible breadth of Europe’s flourishing textile industries during the period.

-A fully illustrated catalogue published to accompany the exhibition is available here.
+A fully illustrated catalogue is available for purchase here.